missourivalleyambulance/missourivalleyambulance.github.io/_posts/2016-06-28-Board-Surgery.md

 ![Broken stem in slider](http://imgur.com/BzERo6A.jpg)

-Fortunately there wasn't too much damage, but a left-bracket keycap was damaged.
+Fortunately there wasn't too much damage other than the left-bracket keycap being broken off.

-As is common with Alps switches, the keycap stem was broken off and stuck lodged in the slider.
+As is commonly seen with Alps switches, the keycap stem was broken off and stuck lodged in the slider.

 I removed all the necessary keycaps from the board to expose the case screws, and removed the PCB from the case.
 Fortunately I like to keep many spare parts in stock, including white alps SKCM switches.